Lavash Pizzettas with White Bean-Ricotta

 Sun Basket – Recipe Source

-The secret to these pizzettas is simplicity: roasted vegetables, mashed white bean-ricotta and basil brought together on Lavash with garlic and high quality olive oil.
+The secret to these pizzettas is simplicity: roasted vegetables, mashed white bean-ricotta and basil, Lavash, garlic, and high quality olive oil.

 - 2/3 cup cooked white beans

 - 1/4 pound fresh ricotta

 - 2 small leeks